- NAME: Roy Lichtenstein

 - DEATH DATE: September 29, 1997

-- EDUCATION: The Ohio State University, The Franklin School
+- EDUCATION: The Ohio State University, Franklin School for Boys (now Dwight School), Parsons School of Design, Art Students League

 - Full Name: Roy Fox Lichtenstein